 Colors impact customer engagement.
 They create a feeling in the website visitor that can last longer than the way other elements influence people.

-Great written content and a professional-looking marketing blog aren’t enough anymore.
-They are just a few of the necessary elements for creating a successful brand and building a name for yourself.
+Great-written content and a professional-looking marketing blog aren’t enough anymore.
+These are just a few of the necessary elements for creating a successful brand and building a name for yourself.